History of SciFest

 Aim of SciFest

-The aim of SciFest is to encourage a love of science, technology and maths through active, collaborative, inquiry-based learning and to provide a forum for second-level students at local/regional level to present and display their scientific investigations.
+The aim of SciFest is to encourage a love of science, technology, engineering and maths through active, collaborative, inquiry-based learning and to provide a forum for second-level students at local/regional level to present and display their scientific investigations.

 Participation in SciFest helps students to develop an interest in, and enthusiasm for, STEM.
 It allows them to learn while pursuing an aspect of the subject in which they have a particular interest.
 It also encourages the development of the skills sets that are required to address future global concerns of food, water and energy security, create wealth to sustain growth and to provide better health services and better infrastructure.
 Addressing such global concerns will create and drive the jobs and skills needs of the future.